A Guide to Growing Chinese EvergreenGrow this decorative houseplant, with foliage to suit any decor

 For a pop of indoor color, try a Chinese evergreen plant to dress up your home or office.
 This popular houseplant is revered for its exotic-looking foliage that comes in an array of colors and variegated patterns.
 A favorite in China, this Asian native is traditionally considered good luck.

-Chinese evergreen thrives in low light environments and is easy to grow, even for beginners.
+Chinese evergreen is a great low-light indoor plant and is easy to grow, even for beginners.
 It’s considered one of the best foliage plants for cleansing room air of toxins such as benzene and formaldehyde.

 Aglaonemas are usually grown indoors, but can also be moved outdoors during summer to adorn containers, or grown outdoors in a shady spot year-round in warmer regions.
 Here’s how to grow and care for this beautiful plant.